-The Trail of a Traitor (work in progress)
+The Trail of a Traitor (available in December 2019)

 When Parliament overthrows King James II and invites William of Orange to take the English throne, King Louis of France declares war on England and the French, with their Indian allies, undertake the conquest of New York.
 Meanwhile, the Parliament’s Glorious Revolution results in administrative chaos in the colonies.
 Into the void in New York steps an obscure Manhattan merchant who proclaims himself governor of the Colony.
 Jacob Leisler intimidates the citizenry and tries to purge New York of all Catholics instead of reacting to the French and Indian invaders who have massacred the inhabitants of Schenectady.
 In The Trail of a Traitor, Sean O’Cathail must decide which enemy he will fight first.

 The Shawnee, who occupy territory in what is now Kentucky, are eager to trade furs with the Albany Dutch.
 In Beyond the Frontier, Sean O’Cathail leads a two-year expedition fraught with danger and high drama that establishes trade routes to the “Far” Indians and opens the interior of North America to English settlers.